-As of the report date, the companies held by the Group in the data centers segment have 5 income-producing properties, out of which 4 are in Norway and held through the Company's holdings in GM, and an operating data center in East London.
+As of the report date, the companies held by the Group in the data centers segment have 4 income-producing properties, out of which 3 are in Norway and held through the Company's holdings in GM, and an operating data center in East London.

-Balance of the Group's properties in the segment - totaled approx. NIS 9.4 billion on 30 September 2024, compared with approx. NIS 7.4 billion on 31 December 2023.
+Balance of the Group's properties in the segment - totaled approx. NIS 8.8 billion on 30 June 2024, compared with approx. NIS 7.4 billion on 31 December 2023.
 The change mainly derives from investments in the segment properties and from the revaluation profits recognized in the period.
-Some of the properties are presented according to valuations prepared by independent appraisers as of 30 September 2024, and some are presented according to valuations prepared by independent appraisers as of 30 June 2024.
+The properties are presented according to valuations prepared by independent appraisers as of 30 June 2024.

-Change due to fair value adjustment of the segment's investment property - The profit from adjustment of the fair value of investment property of the segment amounted to approx. NIS 322 million in the Report Period, and mainly derived from a decrease in the yield rates of the segment's properties, compared with a profit of approx. NIS 530 million in the same quarter last year.
+Change due to fair value adjustment of the segment's investment property - The profit from adjustment of the fair value of investment property of the segment amounted to approx. NIS 196 million in the Report Period, and mainly derived from a decrease in the cap rates in view of progress in the construction of the segment's properties, compared with a profit of approx. NIS 354 million in the same quarter last year.